BPR accepts donations of publicly traded securities and donations directly from your retirement accounts.

 If the stock certificate is in your possession:

-All you need to do is sign a stock power and have it signature guaranteed.
-Any bank official can provide this service for you.
-Then mail the certificate and the stock power to BPR's Membership Department, at the address below in separate envelopes for security.
+Sign a stock power and have it signature guaranteed, which any bank official can provide, and then mail the certificate and the stock power to BPR's Membership Department (address below) in separate envelopes for security.
 We'll use the postmark for the gift date, and credit you with the average market value on that date.

 If you have a certificate that represents more shares than you wish to donate, we will need your social security number and a letter detailing how many shares you wish to donate and how many shares should be re-issued in your name.
 It generally takes 4 to 6 weeks for you to receive your new certificate.

 If the stock is held in a brokerage account:

 Please instruct your broker to transfer the shares to Western North Carolina Public Radio.
 Our brokerage account is set up with Raymond James Financial.

 Phone #: 828-251-9700